shuup/shuup/README.rst

 * Move Shuup front, xtheme and theming features to own addons.
 This so that projects not ready for updating theme or front can still get latest Shuup.
-* Introduce new default theme and overhaul templates structure to be more simple (liekly Bootstrap 5 will be used).
+* Introduce new default theme and overhaul templates structure to be more simple (likely Bootstrap 5 will be used).
-* Bump admin Bootstrap version to same with the new front
+* Bump admin Bootstrap version to match with the new front
 * Move various other not essential apps in this repository to addons for better version management.